Probiotics- Key Ingredient in Sports Nutrition to Support Immune System

 More health benefits can be achieved by combining probiotics with prebiotics.
 Prebiotics are non-digestible, but fermentable fibers, together with probiotics, are able to change the composition and activity of intestinal microflora, promoting the health of the host.
 7

 According to market research, probiotics as a daily regiment has already caught the attention of mainstream media.
 An ever-growing body of probiotics research supports its benefits and has proliferated sales at a stunning rate according to Functional Ingredients.
 8 According to Euromonitor International, global sales of probiotics supplements are predicted to increase by 48 percent, jumping from $2.7 billion in 2011 to $4 billion in 2016.
 The strongest growth was seen in the United States.
 Consumer interest in probiotics continues to be high in both genders and across all age groups.
 9 More consumers are taking probiotics regularly in order to retain nutrients found in food, for overall health and digestive comfort.
 Probiotics may also aid in providing relief to several digestive concerns.
 10

 If you're interested in learning more about the diverse range of probiotics manufacturing options available to you, call (855) 492-7388 to speak to one of our Production Specialists.
 Find out how you can easily manufacture high-quality probiotic supplements your customers can use for condition-specific results for sports enthusiasts or for maintaining general health.
-Or if you are ready with your requirements, you may submit your request to receive a free quote from us in 48 hours or less!
+Or, if you are ready with your requirements, you may send us your request to receive a free custom manufacturing price quote in 48 business hours!